Friday, March 12, 2010

 B: “Ruchki, ruchki ye! / Nu, nu, nu Helsinki! / Ukrajina – ce kl’jovo?”
 Bonkers.

-A: As a piece of music, this is clever in ways it ought to have no right to be.
+A: As a piece of music, this is clever in ways you probably wouldn

 V: The stage looks amazing.
 Apart from that, words fail me.